 Decision-making explanation

-The council makes decisions and meetings are held for that purpose.
-The municipality of Aalten uses the PDO meeting model.
-This is an abbreviation for Opinion, Judgmentand Decision Making.
+The council makes decisions and holds meetings for this purpose.
+The municipality of Aalten uses the BOB meeting model.
+This is an abbreviation for Beeldvorming(Forming an opinion), Oordeelsvorming(Making a judgment), and Besluitvorming(Making a decision).

 In this model, image-forming information is gathered first.
 Then, in the judgment phase, a discussion is held with the groups.
 This is done in the council committee.
 Finally, decisions are made in the council meeting.